ratajs/Advanced-Division-js/README.md

 * rstr1 – string of the recursion beginning
 * rstr2 – string of the recursion end

-Here is a demo: <https://ratajs.github.io/Advanced-Division/demo.html>
+Here is an online demo: <https://ratajs.github.io/Advanced-Division/demo.html>

+The demo app is also available for download for [Android](https://github.com/ratajs/Advanced-Division/releases/download/1.0-Android/Advanced.Division.apk), [Windows](https://github.com/ratajs/Advanced-Division/releases/download/1.0-Win/Advanced.Division.exe) and [Linux](https://github.com/ratajs/Advanced-Division/releases/download/1.0-Linux/Advanced.Division.tar.gz).
+You can also download the demo HTML.